Cluster Algebras: Network Science and Machine Learning: Introduction

 In this work, we initiate the application of ML techniques to the theory of cluster algebras, with the hope that as they develop they will offer insight beyond the successes here.
+Importantly we extend the work in \cite{Bao:2020nbi}, where ML was applied to quiver mutation, to now examine the full cluster algebra seeds.
+This complements further extension of the databases considered to more general skew-symmetrisable quivers, as well as broadening the range of analysis techniques to include network science also.
 We begin in section \S\ref{CAreview} with a brief review of cluster algebras, the relevant terminology, and how they naturally fall into classification types.
 A key point of focus is the exchange graph, which dictates the structure of the mutation action, and in section \S\ref{dataanalysis} we examine these for a variety of cluster algebras using a range of techniques from the network analysis toolbox.
+Remarkably, it is discovered that by \textit{not} identifying cluster seeds which are equivalent under permutation, the finite type cluster algebras have ratios between the total number of distinct seeds and distinct quivers which are strictly integers.
 In section \S\ref{ML} the prototypical supervised machine learning architecture of feed-forward neural networks is used to learn structures inherent in seeds and clusters.
 Binary as well as multi-class classifications between the different algebras considered show very strong performance.
 Summary comments and outlook are provided in section \S\ref{summary}.

 The coding scripts and datasets associated to this work are available at the respective GitHub: \url{https://github.com/edhirst/ClusterAlgebrasML.git}.